Microkubes/microkubes-website/docs/SelfRegistration.md

 title: Self Registration on Kong
 ---

 Microkubes has its own [Golang Package](https://github.com/Microkubes/microservice-tools/tree/master/gateway) and [Python library](https://github.com/Microkubes/microkubes-python) for self registration on Kong.
-They provide the basic functionality of registering/unregistration for your own service to the API Gateway
+They provide the basic functionality of registering/unregistering your own services to the API Gateway.

 ## Python Library